A rechargeable AA battery supporting Qi wireless charging: Structure of the battery

 \section{Structure of the battery}

-The proposed wirelessly charged battery includes the following components, depicted schematically in Fig.~\ref{fig:Concept}: (i) a plastic casing having the shape of a cylinder with diameter $d=14.5$~mm and length $l=50$~mm corresponding to the dimensions of a standard AA battery; (ii) two metallic contact pads, an anode and a cathode, at the top and bottom bases of the cylinder (not shown for visual clarity); (iii) Qi receiving coil which captures magnetic field created by a transmitting coil of a charging station; (iv) a receiver circuit which rectifies the ac voltage from the receiving coil and converts it to $5$~V dc voltage, as well as performs the load modulation by switched bypassing the input $LC$ circuit with two $22$~nF capacitors to establish the connection with the transmitter and provide information transfer via the Qi protocol~\cite{2010_VanWageningen}; (v) a rechargeable Li-ion cell; and (vi) two dc-dc converters, one transforming the output voltage of the receiver circuit $U_{\rm r}=5$~V to the rechargeable Li-ion cell charging voltage $U_{\rm b}=3.8..4.2$~V and the other one transforming the rechargeable cell voltage to the output voltage $U_{\rm out}=1.5$~V corresponding to the nominal value for AA batteries.
+The proposed wirelessly charged battery includes the following components, depicted in Fig.~\ref{fig:Concept}: (i) a plastic casing having the shape of a cylinder with diameter $d=14.5$~mm and length $l=50$~mm corresponding to the dimensions of a standard AA battery; (ii) two metallic contact pads, the positive and negative terminals of the battery, at the top and bottom bases of the cylinder; (iii) Qi receiving coil which captures magnetic field created by a transmitting coil of a charging station; (iv) a receiver circuit board which rectifies the AC voltage from the receiving coil and converts it to $5$~V DC voltage; (v) a rechargeable Li-ion cell; and (vi) a converter circuit board responsible for proper charging of the Li-ion cell and converting its power to 1.5~V DC output voltage which is supplied to the positive and negative terminals of the battery.

-Typically, a receiver circuit in standard Qi receivers is implemented as a flexible printed circuit board (PCB), while the receiving coil is wound from an insulated wire and supplied with a flexible ferrite layer at the inner side (i.e., the one opposite to the transmitter location) to provide a magnetic shielding.
-Thus, an initially flat receiving coil can be bent around the inner surface of a plastic casing to fit into the AA battery shape, which is necessary if standard Qi receiving coils are used since the typical in-plane dimensions of the coil are of the order of $30 \times 40$~mm.